tkerby/flipperzero-firmware-wPlugins/FlipperZero/README.md

 - 3D sprites (humans, trees, etc.)
 - PVE Multiplayer - COMING SOON

-## Current Flipper Zero Bugs
-- You can't run the CLI and send a httpRequest at the same time, otherwise it freezes.
-- Occasional "MPU fault, possibly stack overflow" error after clicking "Welcome" in the welcome view.
-- Occasional "MPU fault, possibly stack overflow" error after clicking "Local" in the lobby menu view.
-- (Developer note) I couldn't load the user info immediately after login, so I had to do it after they hit "Local" or "Online" in the lobby menu.
-I would get a stack overflow error otherwise as soon as the login was successful.

-You will have to restart your device if you encounter any of these bugs.

 ## How To Play
 - Press the left button to turn the camera left
 - Press the right button to turn the camera right